- We're hiring several developers and QA engineers

 It's called Discovery.

 It scans people's networks and provides detailed information about the hardware and software it finds, including dependencies between them.
+We now have a SaaS version of the product as well as an on-premise version.

 The product is used by thousands of people around the world to make their jobs easier.
 We interact with them in our active community.